 Self-Employed 401(k) contributions may also make you eligible for added tax breaks.
 If your business is not incorporated, you can generally deduct contributions for yourself from your personal income.
 If your business is incorporated, you can count the contributions as a business expense.

-Once your plan is up and running, there’s very little work beyond establishing contribution levels and choosing investments for those funds.
+Once your plan is up and running, there's very little work beyond establishing contribution levels and choosing investments for those funds.
 There is no annual minimum contribution requirement, so you can increase contributions in good years and save less during times when you need more cash for your business.
-One caveat: If your account amasses more than $250,000, you will need to file IRS Form 5500-EZ, the Annual Report of Employee Benefit Plan, which details the financial condition of your Self-Employed 401(k).
+One caveat: If your account amasses more than $250,000, you will need to file IRS Form 5500-EZ, the Annual Return of One-Participant (Owners and Their Spouses) Retirement Plan, which details the financial condition of your Self-Employed 401(k).

 Withdrawing funds from a Self-Employed 401(k)